 I limit my counseling to working with boys and men.

 I’ve found that it’s easiest to relate to boys and men out of my own experience growing up from a boy to becoming a man.

-If you’re a Christian, whether Catholic, Orthodox, or Protestant/non-denomentational, I very much will enjoy working with you.
+If you’re a Christian, whether Catholic, Orthodox, or Protestant/non-denominational, I very much will enjoy working with you.

 I work as a Christian counselor when my clients wish to bring that perspective into whatever counseling issues they are going through.

-At Trinity International University (formerly Trinity Evangelical Divinty School) I learned about both counseling theory and practice, but also how to integrate that with a deep understanding of theology.
+At Trinity International University (formerly Trinity Evangelical Divinity School) I learned about both counseling theory and practice, but also how to integrate that with a deep understanding of theology.

 “Steve, I’m Not A Christian…”

 That’s quite okay.